Jill-Moore/Summer-Interns-2017/README.md

 # Summer-Interns-2017
-Code from summer intern projects
+Code from summer intern projects related to cRE analysis and ENCODE data QC pipelines